 - TOEFL iBT® test scores of 92 or higher

 - TOEFL MyBest™ (superscores) of 92 of higher

 - IELTS score of 7.0 or higher

-In addition, please note that the Department of Speech & Hearing Sciences deviates from UW Graduate School Memo 8 in that we will not temporarily accept TOEFL ITP Plus China scores to meet the English language proficiency requirement.
+In addition, please note that the Department of Speech & Hearing Sciences deviates from UW Graduate School Policy 3.2 in that we will not temporarily accept TOEFL ITP Plus China scores to meet the English language proficiency requirement.

 6. Minimum Grade Point Average (GPA)

 To be considered for admission, applicants are required to have a minimum cumulative grade point average of 3.0 (B) during the last 90 quarter or 60 semester credit hours of study.